hygtfrde/delphi/docs/page_extractor.md

 # Page Extractor

-This program, `BookPageExtractor`, extracts specific frames from a video containing book pages and saves them as individual images.
+`BookPageExtractor`, extracts specific frames from a video containing book pages and saves them as individual images.
 It utilizes OpenCV (cv2) for video processing and image manipulation.

 ## How It Works